48 Hours in Charlotte! (And A Lot of Shrimp and Grits)

 Following my two days of fun in Georgia, I really didn’t want to come right home.
 Can you blame me?
 I was in the South, baby, and wanted to continue the adventure a bit longer.
 Lucky for me, I hitched a ride with my friend, Amelia, from Passports From the Heart and she dropped me off in the Uptown district of Charlotte, North Carolina.

-I’ve had a long desire to visit the Carolina’s.
+I’ve had a long desire to visit the Carolinas.
 I was tickled pink to be in Charlotte and discover their must-see’s.
 While it was actually less than 48 hours, I think I did pretty well with my stops and excursions, if I do say so myself.

 This will be my first in a series of posts about Charlotte.
 Enjoy!

 Exhausted, I decided to grab a Starbucks from the E’terie located in the lobby and venture forth for a bit.
-Excited that Jason’s Deli (think Subway of the South but with much better fast food) was nearby at Charlotte’s Epicentre, I took about a 2-mile walk over to check out the offerings at the Epicentre.
-With Uptown being the heart of Charlotte, with skyscrapers and business centers surrounding me, it was quite reminiscent to Downtown LA.
+Excited that Jason’s Deli (think Subway of the South but with much better fast food) was nearby at Charlotte’s Epicentre, I took about a two-mile walk over to check out the offerings at the Epicentre.
+With Uptown being the heart of Charlotte, with skyscrapers and business centers surrounding me, it was reminiscent to Downtown LA.

-If Jason’s isn’t on your radar yet, and you’re near one…they give you free ice cream for dessert.
+If Jason’s isn’t on your radar yet and you’re near one: They give you free ice cream for dessert.
 You’re welcome.

 I awoke ready to see as much as I could of Charlotte and started in Uptown on Tryon Street where I would be checking out the Levine Center for the Arts.
 Waiting for the Mint Museum to open at 11, I stumbled into the Wells Fargo Museum.
-Free, and open daily, the Wells Fargo Museum chronicles the massive financial institute’s beginnings as not only a banking source but, your carrier for anything you might have needed to be parceled.
+Free and open daily, the Wells Fargo Museum chronicles the massive financial institute’s beginnings as not only a banking source but your carrier for anything you might have needed to be parceled.

 Since Wells Fargo acquired Charlotte-based Wachovia Bank a few years back, much of their artifacts and history in the museum also apply to Wachovia.
 I was especially intrigued to learn about Lucy Gamble, who was Wachovia’s first bank teller.
-At first a bookkeeper, Gamble was asked to fill in as a teller when there was a manpower shortage due to World War 1.
+At first a bookkeeper, Gamble was asked to fill in as a teller when there was a manpower shortage due to World War One.